 In 1968, Fleming won gold at the 1968 Olympics in Grenoble, France.
 Her gold medal was the only one achieved by the U.S. that year.
 The victory was also particularly sweet because it signaled a resurgence in U.S. figure skating following the 1961 airplane tragedy.

 After winning her Olympic gold, Fleming starred in several television specials, including Fantasy Island, The Magic of David Copperfield VII: Familares and Nutcracker on Ice, and performed in countless skating shows across the U.S.

 She was also a popular commentator for ABC Sports, often working with fellow Olympic champ Dick Button.

 In 1998, Fleming was diagnosed with breast cancer.
 She had surgery to remove a malignant tumor on the 30th anniversary of her famous Olympic win.
 After completing radiation therapy, Fleming was cancer-free.

 She shared her battle with breast cancer with the public, appearing on such television shows such as The Rosie O'Donnell Show.
 Since her diagnosis, Fleming has been a tireless champion for health-related causes.

-Fleming and her husband live near Los Gatos, California, and have two sons, Andy and Todd, and three grandchildren.
+Fleming and her husband, Greg Jenkins, have two sons, Andy and Todd, and multiple grandchildren.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!